SeanKG/repo-builder/README.md

 ## What?

-Pulls a git repo, then builds the Dockerfile and pushes to a docker repo
+Pulls a git repo, then builds the Dockerfile and pushes to a docker repo.

+Output of the `/build` endpoint is a proper [`EventSource`](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) stream that can be consumed by javascript

 #### Setup: